PatriciaGea/powerfy/README.md

 - **Login / Sign up** use Firebase Authentication — email/password, Google Sign-In (via Credential Manager), and an anonymous guest mode.
 User profile data is stored in Cloud Firestore.
 - **Payment** uses the real Stripe Android SDK (`PaymentSheet`) talking to a real backend (see below), in Stripe's **test mode** — the integration, validation, and error handling behave exactly like production, but no real card is charged.
 This is standard practice for demoing a payment flow safely.
-- **Product catalog only** comes from DummyJSON — everything about the user, their cart, and the transaction is real infrastructure the author built and owns.
+- **Product catalog only** comes from API - DummyJSON — everything about the user, their cart, and the transaction is real infrastructure the author built and owns.

 Because of this, running the project requires a Firebase project (`google-services.json`), a Stripe test-mode publishable key, and the companion backend deployed